-Apply the effect to the object and the background simultaneously Click the Merged source button on the property bar.
+Apply the effect to the object and the background simultaneously

+Click the Merged source button on the property bar.

-Change the brush size Hold down Shift while dragging in the image window.
+Change the brush size

+Hold down Shift while dragging in the image window.
 Release the key when the nib is the size you want.

-Adjust the transparency of the brushstroke Hold down Alt, and click in the image window without releasing the mouse button to display a transparency slider.
+Adjust the transparency of the brushstroke

+Hold down Alt, and click in the image window without releasing the mouse button to display a transparency slider.

-Adjust the feathering of the brushstroke Hold down Ctrl + Alt, and click in the image window without releasing the mouse button to display a feathering slider.
+Adjust the feathering of the brushstroke

+Hold down Ctrl + Alt, and click in the image window without releasing the mouse button to display a feathering slider.

-Use the pressure of a digital pen to control the amount of the effect
+Use the pressure of a digital pen to control the amount of the Click the Pen pressure button digital pen to control the amount of the effect on the